SMKubheka/StartAI/README.md

 # MLfromScratch
-Machine Learning algorithm implementations from scratch.
+Decided to rebuild the wheel and implement some ML algos from scratch.